Signatures of real algebraic curves via plumbing diagrams: Introduction

 \subsection{Nomenclature and numerical characteristics}

 We collect here terminology and the definitions of numerical characteristics which are assigned to a scheme $C$.

 \begin{itemize} \item We use $l(C)$ to denote the number of ovals in $C$.

 \item If $C$ has odd type, we denote the 1-sided component by $J$.
 If $C$ has even type, we pick a one-sided curve and give it an arbitrary orientation.
-This auxillary curve will also be denoted by $J$.
+This auxiliary curve will also be denoted by $J$.
 Thus we have a oriented one-sided curve $J$ in the complement of the ovals of $C$ which we can use as a reference.

-\item Abusing notation, we usually let $C$ denote either $C$ in the case $C$ has odd type, or $C$ union the arbitrarily chosen $J$.
+\item Abusing notation, we usually let $C$ indicate either $C$ in the case $C$ has odd type, or $C$ together with a choice of $J$ in the case $C$ has even type.
 In this last case, the isotopy class of the complex scheme $C \cup J$ usually depends on the choice of $J$.
-Thus if $C$ has even type, further constructions based on $\Gamma(C) \cup J$ depend on the choice of $J$.
-Our notation does not indicate this.
-The signatures and nullities that we define and calculate for $C$ using $\Gamma(C) \cup J$ are independent of the choice of $J$.
+Thus if $C$ has even type, further constructions depend on the placement of $J$.
+By Theorem \ref{pplumb} below, the signatures and nullities that we calculate for $C$ using $C \cup J$ are independent of the choice of $J$.

 \item An oval is said to be negative, if the oval is homologous to twice the one sided curve in the complement of a point interior to the disk in the complement of the oval.
 Otherwise we say the oval is positive.
 This counter-intuitive choice of words is traditional in the subject of real algebraic curves.
-For an oval $o$ of $C$, let $\ep(o)$ be $1$ (resp. $-1$) if the oval is positive (resp. negative ).
+For an oval $o$ of $C$, let $\ep(o)$ be $1$ (resp. $-1$) if the oval is positive (resp. negative).

 \item We will call the region of the complement of $C \cup J$ which meets $J$ the outer region and denote it by $R_1$.
 The other components of the complement of $C \cup J$ will also be called regions.